osmay88/jquery_pooling/README.md

-#example of pooling a task created in celery
+# Example of pooling a task created in celery

 ## how to run